 A number of studies have found positive results in PTSD with co-occurring alcohol use disorder.
 There is also some indication that naltrexone may have some effectiveness as an add-on treatment for PTSD without alcoholism.

 Naltrexone has been used for dissociative disorders, including dissociative identity disorder.
-It’s also shown some effectiveness for dissociation and self-injury in borderline personality disorder.
+It’s also shown some effectiveness for dissociation and self-injury in borderline personality disorder (BPD).
 The exact link to the opioid system is unclear.

 A small pilot study showed positive results adding naltrexone on to breakthrough symptoms of major depressive disorder for people who were already on a particular set of medications.
 I didn’t come across any follow-up studies.